CS480UIC/cs480-final-project-uic_covid_contact_tracing/documentation/glossary.md

 * Maxima: many-one.
 Many people can be in one dorm.
 * Minima: zero-zero.
 A person can not be in a dorm.

+# Cascade and Restrict Rules
+person_has_contact_information
+* Cascade on Person's primary key update and delete

+person_takes_covid_test
+* Cascade on Person's primary key update and delete
+* Restrict on foreign key insert and update

+person_enrolls_in_course
+* Cascade on Person's primary key update and delete
+* Restrict on foreign key insert and update

+person_is_in_organization
+* Cascade on Person's primary key update and delete
+* Restrict on foreign key insert and update